PROBLEMATIC

 Without this level of transparency and consistency, neither the public nor decision-makers can fully understand who is affected—or how.
 This is not just a question of whether the County is doing this work internally, but whether it is doing so in a way that is visible, accountable, and capable of informing better decisions.

-Things to do: We invite you to use our email template to urge the County Manager and Commissioners to commit to developing a comprehensive anti-displacement policy.
+The Ask: We invited you to use our email template to urge the County Manager and Commissioners to commit to developing a comprehensive anti-displacement policy.

 REPORT BACK STATUS